2 ½ cups whole wheat ﬂour (we also loved this recipe with whole grain spelt ﬂour)

 - Preheat the oven to 400°F.

-- In a large bowl, add the ﬂour, baking powder, and salt, and stir to combine.
+- In a large bowl, add the ﬂour, baking powder, salt, and cumin and stir to combine.

 - Add the rest of the ingredients to the bowl and stir to combine.
 Use your hands to mix the ingredients together until the mixture is evenly incorporated.
 The dough will be a bit sticky.
 (Pro tip: Wet hands are best when dealing with wet, sticky dough)